-This course begins development of the professional competencies that continue throughout the dental hygiene theoretical and clinical curriculum.
+This course begins development of the professional competencies and clinical skills that continue throughout the dental hygiene theoretical and clinical curriculum.
 Among the topics included are clinical policy/procedure, maintaining a safe and aseptic work environment, patient assessment techniques, and duties related to basic instrumentation and equipment.